paulinho-16/MEIC-TVVS/assignments/assignment2.md

 #### *Category-Partition* algorithm

-1. This method has 2 parameters
+1. This method has two parameters:
-   - row: an integer value to select the table row to edit.
+   - `row`: an integer value to select the table row to edit.
 This effectively selects which project the user wants to edit.
-   - column: and integer value to select the table column to edit.
-This effectively selects which value of the project the user whiches to edit
+   - `column`: an integer value to select the table column to edit.
+This effectively selects which value of the project the user wishes to edit.
 1. For each parameter we define the characteristics as:
-   - row: must be an integer value lower or equal to the amount of existing projects.
+   - `row`: must be an integer value lower or equal to the amount of existing projects.
-   - column: must be an integer value from 0 to 7, representing the project column the user wishes to edit.
+   - `column`: must be an integer value from 0 to 7, representing the project column the user wishes to edit.

    It represents the following constants:
    ```java